 If you don’t have a scratched album – or still love to listen to yours – check out a local second hand store.
 The Juice Newton record I used was found at my local Value Village for only $1 – ironic because one of hub’s friends from his beer brewing days nicknamed him ‘Juice’.
 Once all the elements were cut away, you can still see ‘Juice’ on the album

-Shown below are the items I used to create the key holder (I forgot to add in the double face tape!):
+Shown below are the items to create the key holder (missing is the double face tape!):

 I used Google images to find some clipart of a Volkswagen Beetle that I thought would work.
 I intended to create an older version of the VW for hubs, but the one I used for the key holder pictured above was so stylized that I knew it would be perfect to use as a test run.
 I didn’t really expect it to come out so good on my first try, so I never ended up doing the second one as I originally intended!